ColinMaudry/datagouvfr-rdf/README.md

 #### 0.3.0

 - The RDF data is now loaded in a single atomic transaction in the repository
+- Switch from Dydra (http://dydra.com) to a local Apache Fuseki instance
 - Added organizations and reuses data

 ##### 0.2.1